 Can Well 15 be shut down?

 Yes.
 It is possible to shut down Well 15 and use other wells to supply water to the area.
 The well is currently offline as the utility awaits a groundwater standard recommendation from the Department of Health Services.
-The recommendation should come sometime this spring or summer.
+The recommendation should come sometime in 2019.

 Shutting down Well 15 permanently would reduce the overall reliability of the water supply system on the east and north sides of Madison during summer months (the area east of the Yahara River, from the northern city limits to Buckeye Rd).
 In 2018, Well 15 pumped 370 million gallons of water into the system.
 Less than one percent of the water pumped is consumed.
 The rest is used for fire protection capacity, sanitation, cleaning, irrigation, etc.

 A shut down of the well would also likely mean more reliance on Well 8 and Well 23, both of which are used sparingly due to high levels of naturally-occurring iron and manganese